Ben Carson: Medical career

 Upon returning to Johns Hopkins in 1984, Carson was appointed the university's director of pediatric neurosurgery.
 As a surgeon, he specialized in traumatic brain injuries, brain and spinal cord tumors, achondroplasia, neurological and congenital disorders, craniosynostosis, epilepsy, and trigeminal neuralgia.
 While at Johns Hopkins, Carson figured in the revival of the hemispherectomy, a drastic surgical procedure in which part or all of one hemisphere of the brain is removed to control severe pediatric epilepsy.
 Encouraged by John M. Freeman, he refined the procedure in the 1980s and performed it many times.

 In 1987, Carson was the lead neurosurgeon of a 70-member surgical team that separated conjoined twins Patrick and Benjamin Binder, who had been joined at the back of the head (craniopagus twins).
 The separation surgery held promise in part because the twin boys had separate brains.
 The Johns Hopkins Children's Center surgical team rehearsed the surgery for weeks, practicing on two dolls secured together by Velcro.
-Although there were few follow-up stories following the Binder twins' return to Germany seven months after the operation, both twins were reportedly "far from normal" two years after the procedure, with one in a vegetative state.
+Although there were few follow-up stories after the Binder twins' return to Germany seven months after the operation, both twins were reportedly "far from normal" two years after the procedure, with one in a vegetative state.
 Neither twin was ever able to talk or care for himself, and both eventually became institutionalized wards of the state.
-Patrick Binder died sometime during the last decade, according to his uncle, who was located by The Washington Post in 2015.
-The Binder surgery served as a blueprint for similar twin separations, a procedure that was refined in subsequent decades.
+Patrick Binder died sometime between the late 2000s and early 2010s, according to his uncle, who was located by The Washington Post in 2015.
+The Binder surgery served as a model for similar twin separations, with its procedure being refined in subsequent decades.
 Carson participated in four subsequent high-risk conjoined-twin separations, including a 1997 operation on craniopagus Zambian twins Joseph and Luka Banda, which resulted in a normal neurological outcome.
 Two sets of twins died, including Iranian twins Ladan and Laleh Bijani.
 Another separation resulted in the death of one twin and the survival of the other, who is legally blind and struggles to walk.